bic-lab-ucsd/BiNet-Tutorial/README.md

 ```

-### 3. Structural Measures: How the Network is Connected?
+### 3. Structural Measures: How the Network is Connected

 Compute network structural measures from the cleaned data, including **Language betweenness**, and the **E-I (External-Internal) index** for assessing language-based compartmentalization or integration in the network.